Conor Cummins

 Conor Cummins (born 27 May 1986, in Douglas, Isle of Man) is a Manx motorcycle road racer who rides in British racing events, competing in the British Superstock Championship, as well as in specialist closed-road events at his home Isle of Man TT races and in Northern Ireland.
-A part-time seasonal racer, his normal income is derived from his business as a barista.
+A part-time seasonal racer, his normal income is derived from his business as a barista and coffeemaker supplier.

 He currently competes aboard a Honda CBR1000RR and a Honda CBR600RR.
 He was born during TT week in 1986, and became a professional rider in 2006.
 His father William 'Billy' Cummins contested the TT and Manx Grand Prix events and is still road racing.

 Early career

 Cummins began his career riding in the British Championship and the Virgin Mobile Yamaha R6 Cup.
 However, the lack of opportunities in these competitions led him to decide to make the switch to road racing.
 'The more I raced I realised it was time to switch over to pure roads and it's a decision I've not regretted once', he commented.